What is accidental death & dismemberment insurance?

-AD&D is a subset of life insurance with some similarities to disability coverage.
-It’s not the same as owning a term life insurance or a DI policy, and it should not be considered an adequate replacement for either.
+AD&D is a subset of life insurance with some similarities to disability insurance.
+It’s not the same as owning a term life insurance or a indiviudal disability insurance policy, and it should not be considered an adequate replacement for either.

 AD&D provides benefits if an insured is the victim of an accident that causes death, dismemberment or disability.